KingPsychopath/GameON-Staff-Protocol/README.md

 The protocol for all staff of the GameON Network

 ## Contributors

 * [MichaelBanks](https://github.com/MichaelBanks)
 * [GrahamCampbell](https://github.com/GrahamCampbell)
 * [Rottens](https://github.com/Rottens)

 ## Pull Requests

+Please review these guidelines before submitting any pull requests.

-You are encouraged to open pull requests.
-Only valid protocol voted on by the GameON team will be merged.
+* You are encouraged to open pull requests.
+* Only valid protocol voted on by the GameON team will be merged.

-However, pull requests coming from third parties can be useful to understand context, discuss changes directly where they will happen and keep changes accountable.

-Official change proposals from the GameON team will be opened as pull requests as they become publically available.
+* Official change proposals from both the GameON team, and third parties should be opened as pull requests so they can be publicly reviewed.

 ## License